Richard Morris Hunt Prize

 In years where the applicant pool demonstrates exceptional merit, the runner-up receives a $5,000 scholarship for a shorter five-week specialized course of research and study.

-- Be registered architects with 5+ years work experience
+- Be registered architects with 5+ years of work experience

 - Have a minimum of professional working proficiency speaking skills in French